WebAssembly/spec/document/core/valid/modules.rst

    }

 .. note::
-   Most definitions in a module -- particularly functions -- are mutually recursive.
+   All functions in a module are mutually recursive.
    Consequently, the definition of the :ref:`context <context>` :math:`C` in this rule is recursive: it depends on the outcome of validation of the function, table, memory, and global definitions contained in the module, which itself depends on :math:`C`.